Testicular BiopsySkip to the navigation

 - A fever higher than 100°F (38°C).

-A pathologist examines the biopsy sample through a microscope for any abnormalities in sperm production or maturation.
-If sperm development appears normal yet a semen analysis test shows reduced or absent sperm, a blockage of the tube ( vas deferens ) from the testes to the urethra is suspected.
-A blocked vas deferens can sometimes be repaired by surgery.
+A pathologist looks at the sample through a microscope.
+He or she will then look for anything abnormal with the sperm.
+Sometimes sperm development looks normal, but a semen analysis test shows reduced or absent sperm.
+In that case, the tube from the testes to the urethra may be blocked.
+This tube is called the vas deferens .
+A blockage can sometimes be repaired by surgery.

 What Affects the Test

-It is important to remain completely still while a biopsy is done under local anesthesia .
+It is important to stay very still while the test is done under local anesthesia .
 If this is not possible, general anesthesia may be needed.

 What To Think About